-[l.13] Ye forced them glean … bricks they brought cf Exodus 5,7.
-The Israelites were forced by their Egyptian taskmasters to make bricks without straw, an order which has become a byeword for issuing demands that are all but impossible to meet.
+[l.13] Ye forced them glean … bricks they brought; cf Exodus 5,7.
+The Israelites were forced by their Egyptian taskmasters to make bricks without straw, an order which has become a byword for issuing demands that are all but impossible to meet.

 [l.
 28] ye sent them comfits and pictures the public followed the example set by Queen Victoria, who at Christmas 1899 had sent a package of chocolate to every man serving in the field.
 For a while the troops received a bewildering succession of gifts from home, including some trashy articles sold by unscrupulous merchants taking advantage of the market.

-[l.30] the Younger Nations … men who could shoot and ride upwards of 30,000 volunteers came from the British colonies of Australia, Canada, New Zealand, Natal and the Cape itself to fight on the side of the British.
+[l.30] the Younger Nations … men who could shoot and ride: Upwards of 30,000 volunteers came from the British colonies of Australia, Canada, New Zealand, Natal and the Cape itself, to fight on the side of the British.
 (Notices put up in the Cape and Natal specifically invited those who could ‘shoot and ride’ to join one of the new irregular corps.)
-As frontiersmen, these volunteers did have the skills which the city-bred of Britain lacked.
+As frontiersmen, these volunteers did have the skills that the city-bred of Britain lacked.
 The Australians were particularly admired for their riding, though they were impossible to discipline.

-[l.76] Proud little brazen Baals and talking fetishes ‘Baal’ is a term from the Old Testament, associated with false gods and their worship.
-‘Fetishes’ works like a pun, referring both to African religious practice and the notion of over-valued, rigid form of behaviour among Europeans.
-‘To make a fetish of something’ is to persist in setting too high a value on it, according it too much importance.
+[l.76] Proud little brazen Baals and talking fetishes: ‘Baal’ is a term from the Old Testament, associated with false gods and their worship.
+‘Fetishes‘ works like a pun, referring both to African religious practice and the notion of the over-valued, rigid form of behaviour among Europeans.
+‘To make a fetish of something is to persist in setting too high a value on it, according it too much importance.

 ©Mary Hamer 2008 All rights reserved